The Mars Volta: Frances the Mute (2005)

 Rodríguez-López wrote all of the instrumental parts as well as arranging and producing the recording sessions himself.
 He used a method that Miles Davis used to evoke great performances from bandmates: refusing to let the other members hear each other's parts, or the context of their own part, thereby forcing them to play each part as if it were a self-sufficient song.
 In order to accomplish this, the musicians recorded to the pulse of a metronome.
 While in the studio, Rodríguez-López recruited Adrián Terrazas-González to play saxophone, flute, and additional wind instruments for the album.
 Terrazas-González was added as a permanent member to The Mars Volta while touring in support of Frances the Mute.

 Several songs written during the original recording sessions for the album never made the final cut.
 Notably, the self-titled 14-minute epic "Frances the Mute", which was originally to open the album and was ultimately supposed to decode the album's concept, was not included due to time constraints.
 Instead the track was featured as a b-side to the single release for "The Widow".

 On May 21, 2005, instead of playing a traditional set at KROQ's Weenie Roast Festival, the band played a 50-minute improvisation jam that was jokingly named on-the-spot as "Abortion, The Other White Meat" by Rodríguez-López.
 In keeping with The Mars Volta's tradition of testing and developing new work live, parts of "Abortion" later appeared on "Population Council's Wet Dream" from Rodríguez-López's 2009 album Old Money.

 Midway through their headlining U.S. tour, former At the Drive-In member Paul Hinojos left the band Sparta to join The Mars Volta, claiming, "My time with Sparta has run its course, and simply wasn't fun anymore."
-Hinojos joined as rhythm guitarist and became the band's sound manipulator, the position previously held by the late Ward.
+Hinojos joined as live rhythm guitarist and became the band's sound manipulator, the position previously held by the late Ward.
 Hinojos had previously toured with The Mars Volta in 2003 and 2004.